Pandavas: The Five Warriors: Release and reception

-Pandavas: The Five Warriors was released on 23 December 2000, and its television rights were acquired by Cartoon Network, where it aired in both English and Hindi languages.
-S. R. Ashok Kumar of The Hindu positively reviewed the film and its technical aspects, saying "Each and every frame of the nearly 110-minute-long picture is a marvel and it is the best form of expression on celluloid."
+S. R. Ashok Kumar of The Hindu positively reviewed Pandavas: The Five Warriors and its technical aspects, saying "Each and every frame of the nearly 110-minute-long picture is a marvel and it is the best form of expression on celluloid".
 It won the National Film Award for Best English Feature Film at the 48th National Film Awards.
+The film had its television premiere on 8 September 2001 on Cartoon Network India, where it aired in both English and Hindi languages.